 Learning a language means learning vocabulary.
 Physics uses a vocabulary of quantities which need to be memorised in the same way.
 Once done, learning the theory behind them will be much, much easier.

-Year 11 students in the UK are fast heading towards the end of this Summer's exam season.
-So during a revision session with my own class this week I asked them what they wish they'd done differently in terms of their exam preparation and revision.
-There were a number of responses ranging from "engage with … Continue reading What can the Current Year 10 Students Learn from Year 11 About Exams?
+Year 11 students in the UK are approaching the Summer exam season.
+So during a revision session with my own class I asked them what they wish they'd done differently in terms of their exam preparation and revision.
+Here I discuss some of the top tips for next year's Yr11 cohort.

-A new study shows that self-belief can raise students' GCSE grades.
 Research published in the Oxford Review of Education shows that having a high academic self confidence can increase GCSE results by up to 6 grades.
-What's more is that these grade inflations are not limited to those with high prior attainments - it would … Continue reading The Power of Self-Confidence:
+What's more is that these grade inflations are not limited to those with high prior attainments - it would seem that anyone can benefit to some degree or other.

 Let's be honest, revision can be boring.
 So how do you keep doing it?
 Here are some strategies you can use today.